 By placing a rubber shelf liner beneath them, they will stay in place.
 However, it's possible that you can buy bins that will perfectly fit the space and won't move regardless.
 It will look great too!

-Mixing bowls, pans, and pots are easy to find in stackable form.
+Mixing bowls, pans, and pots are easy to find in stackable form that nest inside each other.
 Plus, pots can usually fit stacked under the sink.

 However, while the RV moves the pans could rub on each other and damage them.
 To prevent this, place dish towels or squares of felt between each pan.

 Bowl tip: If you buy oven-safe bowls they can double as oven pans.

 You can even store these pots and oven-safe bowls in the oven themselves.
 Just remember to take out the towels before using the oven!

 Colanders can be so pesky and bulky even in a regular-sized kitchen!
 Luckily the collapsible kind exists now, making it possible to store away easily.

 Collapsible colanders often come in sets of 2 or 3, but you really only need one on the road.
 Leave the extra ones at home or give them to a fellow RVer.